Why Employers Use an Application for Employment

 The employer is able to compare credentials without regard for formatting, presentation, exaggeration, and hyperbole.
 These are often found in resumes and cover letters and this fact makes comparison shopping for the best candidate more challenging.
 Additionally, the complete information that you need to make a hiring decision is rarely available on the resume and cover letter.

-More Employers Use an Online Employment Application
+Online Employment Application

 Online employment application systems are used by a large percentage of employers.
 In addition to the factual data that a written application collects, an online employment application allows the employer to pre-screen and pre-qualify applicants.